 We flew north along the coast to the town of Eek, where we stopped and made some breakfast.
 The only real reason for stopping was that it had a fun name.
 From here we continued to Bethel (or Beth-hell, as it was described by a local pilot we’d met).
 We had to search around a bit to locate the fueler, but eventually managed to fill up with expensive gas, followed by a bite to eat in the terminal.

-We decided from here that we’d like to go to Mekoryuk and set out west.
+From here we decided that we’d like to go to Mekoryuk and set out west.
 Along the way we took a better look at the map and realized that if we continued with our plan, we’d end up busting straight into the ADIZ, with potential associated complications (getting shot down, for example).
 We decided that we’d both be very happy to visit Tununak instead.

 It was clear from every village we visited that the government has poured a lot of money into the villages; lots of fancy new buildings and facilities.
 The school was usually the biggest and most impressive structure in any given village.
 At Tununak James decided he’d had enough of coast for a while and I was inclined to agree, so we set out inland towards Marshall Hunter.
 James’ keen eyes soon picked out a couple of moose in a lake; how exciting!
 We descended a bit, circled (making sure not to get too close), and generally enjoyed things.
 Turns out we probably overdid it, as over the next 100nm we saw at least 50 moose.
 This was clearly good moose country.